fytinnovations/oc-helpdesk/getting-started/configuration.md

 The default mode for notifications is email.
 Please ensure that you have a working SMTP Server configured before enabling the below features.

-### Notify agents when tickets are assigned to them
+### Notify all the assignee when a ticket is assigned

 Enable this feature will notify the agent via email when a ticket is assigned to them by the supervisor.